AR-js-org/AR.js-Docs/docs/index.md

 **AR.js is coming in two, different build.
 They are both maintained.
 They are exclusive.**

-The file you want to import depends on what feature you want to have, and also which render library you want to use.
+The file you want to import depends on what features you want, and also which render library you want to use (A-Frame or three.js).

 AR.js uses [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5) for tracking, but can display augmented content with either [three.js](https://threejs.org/) or [A-Frame](https://aframe.io/).